Please use our Shuffleboard Table Speed Powder Selection Chart to determine which of our speed powder options is right for you.

 White Lightning® Speed Regulator, The Shuffleboard Federation has developed

-walnut-based materials, The Shuffleboard Federation often receives questions
+Because of the use of walnut-based materials in our T Grade Speed Powders, The Shuffleboard Federation often receives questions

 related to walnut allergies and allergic reactions.

-Walnuts (Juglandaceae) are a member of the Tree Nut family, and as such, have
+Walnuts (Juglandaceae) are a member of the Tree Nut family, and as such, have been reported to cause allergic reactions in sensitive individuals.
+Tree Nut allergy is common, and reactions range from mild itching of the mouth to

 anaphylaxis.
 The reported incidence of Tree Nut allergies varies based on